nine7nine/Xenomai-Archlinux/README.md

 * https://xenomai.org/building-applications-with-xenomai-3-x/
 * https://xenomai.org//2015/05/application-setup-and-init/

-NOTE: Since there are multiple xenomai core installations, you must call the correct xeno-config, when building apps. ie;
+NOTE: Since there are multiple xenomai core installations, you must call the correct xeno-config, when building apps.
+Following Xenomai's documentation on building apps (makefile example), you would substitute the correct XENO_CONFIG path;

 COBALT CORE (64 or 32 bit) && linux-4.1.18-xenomai